 Only 31% of companies have purchased insurance specifically designed to cover part, or all, of the costs of a data security breach ("cyber-insurance").
-11 Cyber-insurance policies differ dramatically in terms of what they cover, what they exclude, and the amount of retentions (i.e., the amount of money for which the insured organization is responsible before the policy provides reimbursement to the organization).
-If a restaurant has a cyber-insurance policy, inhouse counsel should review it carefully before a security incident occurs so that the legal department understands the degree to which the policy protects (and does not protect) the restaurant from potential incident-related costs and liability.
-One major restaurant chain learned too late that its cyber-insurance policy would not cover contractual liabilities to its merchant bank, resulting in over \$2 million in unexpected liability and litigation costs.
-Policies may also obligate a restaurant to take specific actions, such as notifying the insurer or using pre-approved data incident response resources (e.g., investigators, credit monitoring, mailing services, public relations firms, or outside counsel).
-Because data security law is rapidly evolving and changing, the policy should be reviewed annually to ensure that the protections it affords continue to align with changes in the legal landscape, coverage trends, and the restaurant's operations.
+Cyber-insurance policies differ dramatically in terms of what they cover, what they exclude, and the amount of retentions (i.e., the amount of money for which the insured organization is responsible before the policy provides reimbursement to the organization).
+If an organization has a cyber-insurance policie, in-house counsel should review it carefully before a security incident occurs so that the legal department understands the degree to which the policy protects (and does not protect) the organization from potential incident-related costs and liability.
+Policies may also obligate an organization to take specific actions, such as notifying the insurer or using pre-approved data incident response resources (e.g., investigators, credit monitoring, mailing services, public relations firms, or outside counsel).
+Because data security law is rapidly evolving and changing, the policy should be reviewed annually to ensure that the protections it affords continue to align with changes in the legal landscape, coverage trends, and the organization's operations.